 The wages of these domestic workers usually lies below Rs 3000 classifying them as BPL (below poverty line).
 There is no pension for these workers: a dull future, no medical insurance, no security of job, least chances of promotion in salary and most important very few leaves during an emergency like pregnancy, sickness and even during hospitalization of some important family member.

-Even the agencies who provide domestic workers, sell them like slaves.
+Even the agencies who help families avail services of domestic workers, sell them like slaves.
 They don’t guarantee any security for the employee.
 Children, being the most lenient targets, are harassed to an extreme level in domestic work.
 Once they enter, there are scarce chances of leaving the job.
 Some employer doesn’t give the salary of previous work and some blackmail those poor.

 I was deeply shocked to see that on one hand, they taught their children Gandhian principles but on the other hand, they harshly beat that poor little girl for even a minor mistake.
 They limited her food consumption.
 My heart fell with sorrow when I heard that she used to eat the leftovers hiding from the family and sometimes ate food out of the garbage.
 When she wanted to leave, they simply beat her up with a belt, ignoring her screams.
 In my house too, the domestic worker employed is given wages less than BPL (below poverty line) amount.

-Hence a policy or agency is in need which can tackle the inhuman conditions of domestic workers.
+Hence a policy or agency is in need that can tackle the inhuman conditions of domestic workers.
 In this direction a bill Domestic Worker Bill Act, 2015 was presented before the parliament by Dr Kirit Premjibhai.
 Due to its inadequate clause, some flaws and most importantly due to POLITICS by MPs, it got failed to be implemented properly.
 Thereafter, a demand to regulate the situation of domestic workers was brought up.

 What I personally believe is that condition of domestic workers is of more a responsibility of the employers.
 Everyone needs to understand that domestic workers also deserve to have fundamental rights and enjoy life.
 They aren’t their property who can be used as they want.

 Some policy needs to be embedded especially for domestic workers so as to grant them a safe and prosperous future.
-We can either amend the old policy to inculcate these problems (better option as it won’t require new funding sources) or make a new one to deal with them.
-A strong message must be sent to the evil agencies employing domestic workers and employers that inhuman behaviour with domestic workers won’t be tolerated any more.
+We can either amend the old policy to inculcate these problems (a better option as it won’t require new funding sources) or make a new one to deal with them.
+A strong message must be sent to the evil agencies employing domestic workers and employers that inhuman behaviour with domestic workers won’t be tolerated anymore.
 NGOs or other agencies working in this direction can reach where the government can’t.